mozbeel/mozbeel/ReadMe.md

 # 💫 About Me:
 I'm a hobby developer and like to make full stack projects with GO, ReactJS and other stuff.<br>I'm currently studying the languages and to manage projects with Git.
-Nothing to special<br>I'm probably going to a Technical upper-level secondary school in one year and learn some advanced topics.<br>
+Nothing to special<br>I'm probably going to a Technical upper-level secondary school in one year and learn some advanced topics of netwerking.<br>

 # 💻 Tech Stack: